 Its touch and sound are of the highest quality.

 - Mast: Strong and comfortable

 As is well known, Alhambra is a company of tradition with handcrafted guitars that also seeks to innovate, and that is what the 9P represents: a concert guitar that is at the pinnacle of Alhambra guitars.

-This is the big difference between high-end guitars and those that are not, in the Alhambra is a luxury that delights us by the breadth of its harmonics.
+This is the big difference between high-end guitars and those that are not, in the Alhambra is a luxury that delights us with the breadth of its harmonics.

-- Sides and back: if you think that the selected cedar is a great choice, thenthe sides and back on this guitar are solid Indian rosewood.
+- Sides and back: the sides and back of this guitar are solid Indian rosewood.
 They are thicker for a concert sound, with huge projection.